symfony/symfony-docs/components/var_dumper.rst

 :method:`Symfony\\Component\\VarDumper\\Test\\VarDumperTestTrait::setUpVarDumper`
-    is used to configure the available casters and their options, which is a way to only control the fields you're expecting and allows writing concise tests.
+    is used to configure the available casters and their options, which is a way to only control the fields you are expecting and allows writing concise tests.

 :method:`Symfony\\Component\\VarDumper\\Test\\VarDumperTestTrait::tearDownVarDumper`
     is called automatically after each case to reset the custom configuration